fitzgeraldryand/keap_st/README.md

 [Live](http://keapst.ryanfitzgerald.io/#/login1)

 KeapSt is a full-stack, single-page, note-taking web application inspired by Google Keep.
-Users sign up to jot down their ideas, and organize them with labels, colors, and more!
+Users sign up; jot down their ideas; and organize them with labels, colors, and more!